History of Derrick White in Timeline

 July 6, 2017: Signed with the San Antonio Spurs

-On July 6, 2017, Derrick White officially signed with the San Antonio Spurs, beginning his professional NBA career.
+On July 6, 2017, Derrick White officially signed with the San Antonio Spurs, solidifying his entry into the NBA.

 October 18, 2017: NBA Debut

-On October 18, 2017, Derrick White made his NBA debut, coming off the bench in a victory over the Minnesota Timberwolves, though he didn't record any statistics.
+On October 18, 2017, Derrick White made his NBA debut, playing off the bench in a victory over the Minnesota Timberwolves, marking the beginning of his NBA career.

 In 2017, Derrick White was selected 29th overall by the San Antonio Spurs in the NBA draft, marking a significant milestone in his basketball career.

-On March 12, 2018, Derrick White scored a career-high 14 points, along with four rebounds, an assist, and a block, in a loss to the Houston Rockets.
+On March 12, 2018, White scored a career-high 14 points along with four rebounds, an assist, and a block in a 109–93 loss to the Houston Rockets.

 April 14, 2018: NBA Playoffs Debut

-On April 14, 2018, Derrick White made his NBA playoffs debut, contributing seven points, an assist, a steal, and a block in a loss to the Golden State Warriors.
+On April 14, 2018, Derrick White made his NBA playoffs debut, contributing seven points, an assist, a steal, and a block in a loss to the Golden State Warriors, marking his first appearance in the NBA postseason.

-On October 12, 2018, Derrick White was revealed to have a left plantar fascia tear, an injury that affected his season.
+On October 12, 2018, Derrick White was diagnosed with a left plantar fascia tear, an injury that would affect his availability at the start of the season.

 January 10, 2019: Career-High 23 Points

-On January 10, 2019, Derrick White scored a career-high 23 points, along with eight assists, five rebounds, two steals, and a block, in a double-overtime victory against the Oklahoma City Thunder.
+On January 10, 2019, Derrick White scored a career-high 23 points, with eight assists, five rebounds, two steals, and a block in a double-overtime victory against the Oklahoma City Thunder, showcasing his growing impact on the Spurs.

-On August 24, 2019, Derrick White was included in the US national team's final roster for the 2019 FIBA Basketball World Cup, marking his participation in international competition.
+On August 24, 2019, Derrick White was named to the US national team's final roster for the 2019 FIBA Basketball World Cup, marking his inclusion in international competition.

-On December 21, 2020, the Spurs announced that they had signed Derrick White to a reported four-year, $73 million rookie-scale extension, securing his future with the team.
+On December 21, 2020, the Spurs announced they had signed Derrick White to a four-year, $73 million rookie-scale extension, securing his place with the team for the long term.

-On April 1, 2021, Derrick White hit a career-high seven three-pointers against the Atlanta Hawks, finishing the double-overtime loss with 29 points.
+On April 1, 2021, Derrick White achieved a career-high by hitting seven three-pointers against the Atlanta Hawks.
+He finished the game with 29 points in a double-overtime loss.

 August 2021: Marriage to Hannah Schneider

-In August 2021, Derrick White married Hannah Schneider, marking an important milestone in his personal life.
+In August 2021, Derrick White married Hannah Schneider, marking a significant milestone in his personal life.

-On February 10, 2022, Derrick White was traded to the Boston Celtics in exchange for Josh Richardson, Romeo Langford, a 2022 first-round pick, and the rights to swap 2028 first-round picks.
-This marked a significant change in his NBA career.
+On February 10, 2022, Derrick White was traded to the Boston Celtics, marking a new chapter in his NBA career.

 February 2022: Traded to the Boston Celtics

-In February 2022, Derrick White was traded to the Boston Celtics, where he became a key contributor to their team, helping them reach the NBA Finals in the same year.
+In February 2022, Derrick White was traded to the Boston Celtics.
+He became a key player, contributing to their journey to the 2022 NBA Finals.

 May 19, 2022: Birth of First Son

-On May 19, 2022, Derrick White and his wife welcomed their first son, Hendrix James, named after Jimi Hendrix.
+On May 19, 2022, Derrick White and his wife welcomed their first son, Hendrix James, named after Jimi Hendrix, marking a significant personal milestone.

 February 10, 2023: Career-High 33 Points

-On February 10, 2023, Derrick White scored a career-high 33 points against the Charlotte Hornets, marking a new personal best.
+On February 10, 2023, Derrick White scored a career-high 33 points in a victory against the Charlotte Hornets, showcasing his offensive capabilities.

-In February 2023, Derrick White was honored as the first-ever Legend Hall of Fame inductee, marking a significant achievement.
+In February 2023, Derrick White was honored as the first-ever Legend Hall of Fame inductee, recognizing his significant contributions and achievements.

 November 4, 2023: Birth of Second Son

-On November 4, 2023, Derrick White and his wife Hannah Schneider celebrated the birth of their second son, Daxton.
+On November 4, 2023, Derrick White and his wife welcomed their second son, Daxton, expanding their family.

 March 18, 2024: First Career Triple-Double

-On March 18, 2024, Derrick White recorded his first career triple-double with 22 points, 10 rebounds, and 10 assists in a victory over the Detroit Pistons.
+On March 18, 2024, Derrick White achieved his first career triple-double, recording 22 points, 10 rebounds, and 10 assists in a victory over the Detroit Pistons.

 April 29, 2024: Playoff Career-High 38 Points